Jammicus/Miscellaneous/Book_Summaries/Javascript& JQuery-Jon Duckett.md

 Full Steps:

 1. use createElement and store in a variable
-2. Use createTextNode() and store in a vairable
+2. Use createTextNode() and store in a variable
 3. Use appendChild() to add it to the tree.
 AppendChild allows you to specify which element you want this to node added to, as a child of that node.

 ------